rdatatoolbox/course-git-iago/README.md

 - `./conflicts.py`
 - *etc.*

-There is one such file per slide, and the purpose of all these files is to parse one particular section of the current stub file found at..
+There is one such file per "slide pattern", and the purpose of all these files is to parse one particular section of the current stub file found at..